 It seems as though every quarterback class has an unexpected riser.
-With his scouting report, can UCLA QB Dorian Thompson-Robinson become the unexpected riser of the 2022 NFL Draft?
-Here’s a look at what he brings to the table, what he needs to improve, and how 2021 can be his year.
+With his scouting report, can UCLA QB Dorian Thompson-Robinson become the unexpected riser of the 2023 NFL Draft?
+Here’s a look at what he brings to the table, what he needs to improve, and how 2022 could be his year.

 Dorian Thompson-Robinson NFL Draft Profile

 - Current Year: Redshirt Senior

 - Height: 6’1″